Ways and Means (Xenophon)

+Synopsis

 Chapter 1

 In chapter 1, Xenophon lists the natural qualities of Athens that should allow it to have a sufficient income.
 Xenophon lists reasons such as the abundance of natural resources like stone and silver in Attica as sources of revenue.
 Another point was that tamer seasons in the region allowed for higher agricultural capabilities.
 Xenophon also references that Athens is in a central location in Greece, good for trade by land and sea and isolated from barbarians.

 Chapter 2

 In chapter 2, Xenophon suggests that Athens should increase the population of metics as a means of increasing revenue.
 Xenophon identifies metics as a prime source of revenue due to their obligation to pay taxes to the city of Athens.
 He suggests incentivizing the foreigners by decreasing their duties required of them to stay in Athens and building loyalty to the city.
 Specifically, he brings up alleviating the metics of their duties as infantry for the city to decrease the payment that Athens has to make to them for their service, while keeping their payments and also making the Athenian infantry completely consisting of citizens.
 Other incentives that Xenophon suggests are privileges such as granting the metics the ability to serve in the cavalry and own land within the walls of Athens.